varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 -S secret-file

   Path to a file containing a secret used for authorizing access to the management port.
-If not provided a new secret will be drawn from the system PRNG.
 To disable authentication use ``none``.

+  If this argument is not provided, a secret drawn from the system PRNG will be written to a file called ``_.secret`` in the working directory (see `opt_n`_) with default ownership and permissions of the user having started varnish.

+  Thus, users wishing to delegate control over varnish will probably want to create a custom secret file with appropriate permissions (ie. readable by a unix group to delegate control to).

 -j <jail[,jailoptions]>